Adobe Edge: Adobe Edge Web Fonts

 Edge Web Fonts provides access to a collection of online fonts, available for use in web documents.
 These fonts are provided by Adobe, Google, and independent contributors.
 The service is integrated with the other Edge suite applications, allowing for a larger catalogue of fonts to be used in web development, whilst remaining compatible with all devices.
 It is also accessible via the Edge Web Fonts site, which generates the code necessary for inclusion in other sites.
 It is powered by Typekit, but does not provide the same service, and is completely free.

 PhoneGap

-PhoneGap is a mobile development platform that enables software programmers to build applications for mobile devices using JavaScript, HTML5 and CSS3.
+PhoneGap is a mobile development platform that enables software programmers to build mobile apps using JavaScript, HTML5 and CSS3.
 Instead of device-specific languages such as Objective-C, applications are developed independently of their intended platforms, and then compiled and packaged as applications for a range of popular mobile operating systems, including iOS, Android, and Windows Phone.